Day 3 | Study Visit to the Philippines

 Project CDAE Concludes at the Vietnam Conference Curriculum on Agroecology (CDAE) Project Leader, Janet P. Pablo, along with project members Maria Luz D. Fang-asan, Kenneth A. Lauran, and Joanna I. Alafag, travelled to Hue University, Vietnam to participate in the Final Conference for the Curriculum on Agroecology from October 11 to 15, 2023.
 During this…

-• NEW PUBLICATION ALERT!: RESEARCH ESSAY
+• NEW PUBLICATION ALERT!: RESEARCH ARTICLE

-NEW PUBLICATION ALERT!: RESEARCH ESSAY
+NEW PUBLICATION ALERT!: RESEARCH ARTICLE